getyoti/yoti-node-sdk/README.md

 The `profile` object provides a set of attributes corresponding to user attributes.
 Whether the attributes are present or not depends on the settings you have applied to your app on Yoti Dashboard.

-Update your Callback URL in our Yoti Dashboard and you should be good to go!

 ## AML Integration

 Yoti provides an AML (Anti Money Laundering) check service to allow a deeper KYC process to prevent fraud.
 This is a chargeable service, so please contact [sdksupport@yoti.com](mailto:sdksupport@yoti.com) for more information.